Lacrymology/states/shinken/doc/usage.rst

 ..       notice, this list of conditions and the following disclaimer in the
 ..       documentation and/or other materials provided with the distribution.
 ..
 ..
-Neither the name of Bruno Clermont nor the names of its contributors may be used
+Neither the name of Luan Vo Ngoc nor the names of its contributors may be used
 .. to endorse or promote products derived from this software without specific
 .. prior written permission.
 ..